-Rotterdam is the second largest city of The Netherlands and is often compared to Amsterdam, the larger of the two cities.
+Rotterdam is the second largest city in The Netherlands and is often compared to Amsterdam, the larger of the two cities.
 However, Rotterdam has its own story to tell, having been completely destroyed during World War II.
 This post will give you insight into the old town values of the city that once was and show you what Rotterdam; a city of skyscrapers has to offer as a modern-day tourist destination.

 As the second largest city of The Netherlands, Rotterdam understandably has healthy competition with Amsterdam.
 But what visitors to Amsterdam may not know, is that Rotterdam is in a league of its own; it is a city of the future.

 Located only 40 minutes from Amsterdam by train, Rotterdam is very different from the numerous canal bridges and traditional buildings with uniquely shaped roofs you would expect to see in Amsterdam.

 Rotterdam boasts one of Europe’s best skylines and is known for having one of the world’s largest ports.
 In more recent years, the innovative architecture seen in Rotterdam has become symbolic of a modern day Netherlands.

 Often dubbed the ‘Manhattan at the Meuse’, due to the skyscrapers collectively lining the river Meuse, the city may boggle your mind, altering your original perception of a more traditional Netherlands.